 Our security team checks all bags for potentially dangerous objects and conducts random pat-downs.

-Cameras are permitted, but flash photography is not allowed inside the haunted houses.
+Cameras are permitted, but photography and videography are not allowed inside the haunted houses.

 Yes, Terror Behind the Walls takes place in America's Most Historic Prison.
 You will begin your evening in a former exercise yard, surrounded by massive 30-foot-high walls.
 During your tour, you will walk down several real cellblocks, past the long abandoned cells that once held some of the 80,000 men and women that served time at Eastern State.
 Halfway through the tour, you will have a chance to visit the penitentiary’s central surveillance hub.
 Here, you will have a magnificent view down all seven original cellblocks.

 Following the tour you’ll have a chance to enter Cellblock 1, where our staff can answer your questions about Eastern State’s fascinating history, and you’ll receive free admission to one of the historic site's small exhibits (formerly the no–contact visitation room for inmates), where you can watch a video about the penitentiary’s history and read a bit about the penitentiary's past.

 The best way to learn about Eastern State's history and architecture is to visit during daytime hours.
 All visitors to TBTW receive $5 off a daytime tour ticket with their TBTW ticket or ticket stub.
 Daytime admission includes an audio tour narrated by actor Steve Buscemi, several Hands-On History interactive experiences, and a critically acclaimed series of artist installations.

 We hope you will gain a glimpse into Eastern State’s fascinating history during TBTW and return for a daytime prison tour.

 At the conclusion of the Terror Behind the Walls tour route, you will find a snack bar with chicken fingers, fries, funnel cake, and other quick bites.